-Pursuant to Section 4 of Executive Order (EO) No. 2 (s.
-2016), the Office of the President hereby circularizes the inventory of exceptions to the right to access of information, for the guidance of all government offices and instrumentalities covered by EO No. 2 (s.
-2016) and the general public.
+WHEREAS, pursuant to Section 4 of Executive Order (EO) No. 02, (s.
+2016), the Office of the President (OP) issued a Memorandum circularizing the inventory of exceptions to the right to access information under EO No. 02 (Inventory of Exceptions) on 24 November 2016;